Jury begins deliberations in Trump’s hush money case

 In order to determine this, the jury may look at three of the prosecution's theories: Federal Election Campaign Act violation, falsification of other business records or violation of tax laws.

 In closing arguments that lasted a day, the defense and the prosecution laid out their final arguments.
-Trump lawyer Todd Blanche focused intently on the credibility of former Trump lawyer Michael Cohen and they argued that influencing an election is not illegal.
-Prosecutors sought to build up Cohen testimony by reminding the jurors of all the other witnesses they heard from and walking them through the checks, invoices and ledgers that constitute the 34 counts of falsified business records.
+Trump lawyer Todd Blanche focused intently on the credibility of former Trump lawyer Cohen and argued that influencing an election is not illegal.
+Prosecutors sought to build up Cohen's testimony by reminding jurors of all the other witnesses they heard from, and walking them through the checks, invoices and ledgers that constitute the 34 counts of falsified business records.

-Throughout the trial, Trump, the presumptive 2024 Republican presidential nominee, has lamented his inability to campaign as much as he would like since he has to attend the trial every day that court is in session – per New York criminal law.
+Throughout the trial, Trump, the presumptive 2024 Republican presidential nominee, has lamented his inability to campaign as much as he would like, since, per New York criminal law, he has to attend the trial every day that court is in session.
 He has also accused the judge of being biased.

 He reiterated those comments — without evidence — Wednesday in the hallways as the jurors began their deliberations.